donovm4/learning-terraform/README.md

 > It is important to note that you can't create multiple resources for different providers without using the `alias` meta-argument.

+> Defining multiple provider blocks ensures that Terraform can manage resources across different cloud providers, assigning each resource to the correct provider.

 #### Terraform Workflow

 Five fundamental steps: